emencia/Epaster/docs/install.rst

 Install
 *******

 This install procedure is designed for a virtual Python environment.
 The Epaster tool will not be installed in your system’s Python environment to avoid conflicts or the crashing of Python modules in your system.

-It can be installed in this environment, but you will need to skip the virtualenv stage, which may create a risk.
+It is possible to install Epaster in your system’s Python environment but you will need to skip the virtualenv stage, which may create a risk.

 Requirements
 ============